 Can I work while my asylum application is pending?

 If your application for asylum is not decided within six months of filing the application, you may be eligible for work authorization until your case is decided.

 Can I get asylum because I am gay (or lesbian, bisexual, or transgender)?

 Yes.
-LGBT people have been recognized as a “particular social group” for the purposes of political asylum for more than a decade.
-If you fear persecution because of your sexual orientation or gender identity, you may be eligible for asylum.
+LGBTQ+ people have been recognized as a “particular social group” for the purposes of political asylum for many years.
+If you fear persecution because of your sexual orientation or gender identity, or even because other people perceive you as LGBTQ+ (whether you are or not), you may be eligible for asylum.

 Email or call (212) 988-5806 to schedule a consultation.

 This fact sheet is provided for informational purposes only, and is not intended as legal advice.
 Every case is different, and must be evaluated individually.